northeastern-rc/rc-public-documentation/docs/source/faq.md

 [1] Research Computing, Northeastern University, https://rc.northeastern.edu/.
 ::::

-::::{dropdown} I think I have a Galaxy issue, but I'm not sure about it.
+::::{dropdown} I think I have a cluster issue, but I'm not sure about it.
 What should I do?
 You can always open a support request when you have questions even if you are not sure whether there is an issue.
-If you’d like you can check the list of known Galaxy issues that are already being worked on before searching for help.
+If you’d like you can check the list of known cluster issues that are already being worked on before searching for help.
 ::::

 ::::{dropdown} I'd like to use a particular tool, but I can't find it in the Galaxy.
 What should I do?
 Please submit a support request.
 The tool in question could already be wrapped by someone and available in the Galaxy Tool Shed.
 If it’s in the Tool Shed we can usually make it available in the UF Galaxy instance almost immediately.
 If the tool is not available in the Galaxy Tool Shed, we can look at the tool to determine if we can “wrap” it into the Galaxy interface and what the timeline for the project may be.
 :::

-::::{dropdown} How do I report a Galaxy problem?
+::::{dropdown} How do I report a cluster problem?
 See the relevant wiki article.
 ::::